-Requests for travel funds for participation of faculty at professional and scholarly meetings shall be made through the Department Chair or, in the case of the School of Pharmacy, the School Dean and approved by the College Dean.
+Requests for travel funds for participation of faculty at professional and scholarly meetings shall be made through the Department Chair and approved by the College Dean or School Dean/Director.
 Requests for University funds for international travel must be approved in advance by the University Provost.
 Reimbursement for travel expenses will be in accordance with established University policies.